Club Autosport Race Team

 Mick went on to win the Porsche Club Championship overall in 1988 in his 911 2.2 S, a great achievement beating over 100 drivers including Tiff Needell and Tony Dron.

 Richard won the 1987 and 1988 modified Porsche series in the flame spitting red 959.
-The first Turbo Charged Porsche Race Car they had built.
+The first Turbo Charged Porsche Race Car the team had built.
 He went on to win the Intermarque Challenge and Ferrari v Porsche Series in this car and the later Pink 961.

 The 90s saw the switch to Thunder Saloons, televised meetings and huge prize money were a big draw.